jonnyhoeven/workshop/WORKSHOP.md

 Without the `deployment` manifest with a minimal `pod` replica count, the `pod` is removed.

-- Clean up the namespace
+- Clean up the namespace.

 ```bash
 kubectl delete namespace workshop